 But how did you lose them?
 Well...if you're like me, then about the time you started using technical terms and any kind of "industry-related" terms, they couldn't keep up.

 And that's the real challenge with learning to effectively communicate: keeping your ideas within reach of the average person who isn't a "specialist" like you are.

-Which is what brings me to today's discussion: 10 things to know before you go solar.
+Which is what brings me to today's discussion: Planning a Solar Transition in Portland, Oregon: 10 Key Considerations Before Embracing Solar Energy.
 The reason I'm writing this is because I find that (15 years later) I tend to take my industry knowledge for granted and just assume that our technology has seen enough adoption that my average customer just automatically knows (and is familiar with) the terms and semi-technical details that I gloss over without a second thought.
 Today's list is more about getting yourself ready to meet with us BEFORE you meet with us.
 What's the old saying?